CarterPape/carterpape.com/the-blog/_posts/2024-07-12-im-a-birder-now.md

     use_xmp = true
 %}

-The prelude to this was developing a birding obsession.
+The prelude to this decision was developing a birding obsession.
 During a reunion with my dad's side of the family, we played a lot of [Wingspan], which is a game about collecting birds.

 {% include authoring/image.html
     image_path = "/assets/posts/2024-07-12-im-a-birder-now/20230801_183352_8B9118.jpeg"